Ausangate Mountain in the Andes of Peru

 Are You Ready to Find Your Apu?

-If this resonates with you, I invite you to embark on your own journey of discovery.
+If this resonates with you, I invite you to embark on your own journey of kinship connection with the more-than-human world.
 Would you like to explore which Apu or biome being you feel most connected to?
 I offer guidance for those seeking to form respectful relationships with these ancient spirits.
 Reach out to me, and I can help you start your quest to discover the biome beings who are your guides—whether in the Andes or in your own homeland.

 Back to Blog